syedumerahmedcode/strategy-pattern/README.md

 The aim of this project is to show case how can one use strategy pattern to describe a bunch of algorithms, put each of them into a separate class, and make their objects interchangeable.

-In simple words,  It allows us to change the algorithm independently without changing the client using it.
+In simple words, it allows us to change the algorithm independently without changing the client using it.

 ## Out Of Scope